Connecting for Kids on Facebook Connecting for Kids on Instagram Connecting for Kids on Twitter

 Provides information on why individuals with special needs wander, how wandering can be dangerous and what the community can do to help.

 Big Red Safety Toolkit National Autism Association/AWAARE Includes checklists and other information to help first responders search for missing children with ASD.
-Portions of this kit are also applicable to different disabilities, including the first responder checklist, first responder tips and first responder notification form.
+Portions of this kit are also applicable to different disabilities, including a first responder checklist, first responder tips and first responder notification form.

 First Responder Brochure National Autism Association/AWAARE Provides information on behaviors commonly seen in individuals with ASD and tips for interacting.